rocket-pool/RPIPs/RPIPs/RPIP-10.md

   - Funds MAY be spent directly by voting on a desired expense.
     - The expense SHALL have a description in the [rpip-10 assets](../assets/rpip-10) directory
     - The expense SHALL be recorded below, in the [direct expenses](#direct-expenses) section
-    - This SHOULD be rare; it is RECOMMENDED that the vast majority of expenses be delegated to MCS.
+    - This SHOULD be rare; it is RECOMMENDED that the vast majority of expenses be delegated to MCs.
 - There SHALL be a pDAO Treasurer appointed via pDAO vote within 3 months; until such a pDAO Treasurer is appointed, jasperthefriendlyghost will serve as interim pDAO Treasurer.
   - The pDAO treasurer SHOULD post an update within one week of the end of each rewards period,